Seborrheic Dermatitis

 What is Seborrheic Dermatitis?

-Seborrheic dermatitis is a common skin disease that causes a red, scaly, itchy rash typically on the scalp, eyebrows, nasolabial folds, and ears.
+Seborrheic dermatitis is a common skin disease that causes a red, scaly, and sometimes itchy rash.
+Common areas involved are the scalp, eyebrows, nasolabial folds, and ears.
 It is not a curable condition and can come and go without warning.
-Treatment is often necessary to control it, however it may clear without
+Treatment is often necessary to manage and prevent flares.

-condition is related to excess oil production, more frequent shampooing, preferably daily, is recommended.
+Because this condition is related to excess oil production, more frequent shampooing (preferably daily) is recommended.
 Choosing 2 different medicated shampoos and alternating them every time you wash increases their effectiveness.
-Furthermore, it helps to switch to 2 new medicated shampoos every 6 months or so.

 Ingredients to look for in medicated shampoos